 You may also choose to contact the local Sexual Assault Services organization, San Bernardino Sexual Assault Services at: 909.885.8884 or visiting their website at: http://www.sbsas.org/.
 The staff at San Bernardino Sexual Assault Services are not mandated reporters and can offer support and resources outside of the University.

 The Title IX Coordinator is the preferred first contact.
-The Title IX office is most familiar with the reporting process and your options.
+The Office of Equity & Title IX office is most familiar with the reporting process and your options.
 Almost all administrators, staff and faculty members at the University are considered “responsible employees,” with the notable exceptions of the Counseling Center Counselors and University Chaplains.
 Notice to any other employee of the University is official notice to the institution.

 The medical staff at the Student Health Center are required by California law to report sexual misconduct to local law enforcement authorities.

-Reports submitted online are sent directly to the Title IX Office.
+Reports submitted online are sent directly to the Office of Equity & Title IX.

 Once the report is submitted, and depending on the detail of the information provided, the institution will take reasonable steps to investigate the matter, stop the harassment, prevent its recurrence and remedy its effects.

-Reports made to the Title IX office are treated like any other allegation of discrimination.
-In conjunction with other campus resources, the Title IX office strives to provide all injured parties with the support they need, including medical care, counseling and advocacy.
-The university takes steps to ensure that students are safe and not subject to further harassment or retaliation.
+Reports made to the Office of Equity & Title IX are treated like any other allegation of discrimination.
+In conjunction with other campus resources, the Office of Equity & Title IX strives to provide all parties with the support they need, including medical care, counseling and advocacy.
+The University takes steps to ensure that students are safe and not subject to further harassment or retaliation.